ignite/apps/hermes/README.md

 ## How to use

-- run both chain to be relayed.
+- Run both chain to be relayed.

 - add the hermes relayer app:
 ```shell